gitrust/moviepy/Readme.md

-# Collection of movie.py scripts
+# Collection of movie.py experiments

 ## Videoeditor moviepy (based on python)